-Slow cooker pasta e fagioli is an easy, warm and satisfying soup filled with ground beef, pasta and beans.
+Slow cooker pasta e fagioli is an easy, delicious, and satisfying soup filled with ground beef, pasta, and beans.
 This thick and flavorful dish is a full meal in a bowl!

-Luckily no matter how you say it or spell it, it is still delicious!
+Luckily no matter how you say it or spell it, this pasta fagioli soup is delicious!
 Literally translated, it means pasta and beans.
-And that, on its own, is enough information to tell you that it is hearty, filling, warm and wonderful!!!
+And that alone is enough information to tell you this thick Italian soup is hearty, filling, warm and wonderful!!!
+A favorite comfort food.

 - tomato sauce